reubengp/devops1/README.md

 - Jenkins pulls the code from GitHub
 - Jenkins builds the project
 - Jenkins runs the tests
-- Jenkins acts as a quality gate
+- Jenkins  works as a second validation layer to ensure everything builds correctly in a clean environment.

 The Jenkins pipeline is defined in `Jenkinsfile`.